matloff/TidyverseSkeptic/README.md

-# Teach R in a Kinder, Gentler Manner: Use Base-R, Not the Tidyverse
+# Teaching R in a Kinder, Gentler Manner: Use Base-R, Not the Tidyverse

 ## Author:  Prof. Norm Matloff, University of California, Davis